 5 additional COVID-19 deaths reported in Lancaster County

+The individuals were a woman in her 80s and a woman in her 90s, both in long-term care facilities, and three individuals who were hospitalized – a woman in her 50s, a woman in her 70s and a man in his 70s.

-230 new cases were also confirmed by the Lincoln/Lancaster County Health Department bringing the local total to 17,683.
+204 new cases have also been reported by the Lincoln/Lancaster County Health Department.
+The local total of cases now sits at 18,820.

+So far in December, there have 1,999 new cases and 19 new deaths reported in Lancaster County.

 Weekly positivity rate:

-Hospitalizations for COVID-19 positive patients: 158 with 93 from Lancaster County (four on ventilators) and 65 from other communities (seven on ventilators).
+Hospitalizations for COVID-19 positive patients: 138 with 82 from Lancaster County (four on ventilators) and 56 from other communities (nine on ventilators).

 Copyright 2020 KOLN.
 All rights reserved.